wavefrontHQ/docs/pages/doc/integrations_collectd.md

 summary: Learn how to send data collected by collectd to Wavefront.
 ---

+[collectd](https://collectd.org/) is a daemon that periodically collects system and application performance metrics.
+This topic describes how to send collected data to Wavefront using the Graphite plugin.

 ## Configure Wavefront Proxy to Listen for Graphite Data

 Follow the process described in [Graphite Integration](integrations_graphite) to enable the Wavefront proxy to listen for Graphite data.